kalexandriabond/loki_1/check.md

 5) recruit remainder of subjects (3)
 6) method for coordinating the scheduling of sessions {shared google calendar}
 7) test physio. data collection
-8) settle on a numbering convention for sessions (perceptual session is 1? my RL sessions being 2-10, last perc. session is 11?)
+8) settle on a numbering convention for sessions (perceptual session is 1? my RL sessions being 2-10, last perc. session is 11?) {one-based indexing}
 9) develop a procedure for the overall experiment (when to do the criterion tasks, when to do the perceptual tasks, etc.)
 _ _ _